rafsanraqib/myRetail-app/README.md

 - First you need to have Nodejs and NPM installed in your system.
 These can be downloaded from https://nodejs.org/en/download/

 - Next step is the pull the code from github.
 This can be done by adding this repository as upstream by typing 'git remote add upstream

   <address of the repo> followed by a 'git pull'.
-The other way is to download a zip of the codebase.
+The other way is to download a zip of the codebase from github.

 - Next step is to navigate to the project directory and type 'npm intall axios bootstrap --save' to install the dependecies.

 - Final step is to type 'npm start' to initiate the application.

-## Testing
+## Testing the HTTP GET REQUEST

 - First start the application by following the steps above and then type in a productID in the textfield of the application interface.

-- Click the look up button
+- Click the 'look up' button

 - Open the console the web browser.
 This can be done by right clicking on the browser body and clicking 'inspect element'

 - The console will print the result in JSON format.

+## Testing the HTTP PUT REQUEST

+- Start the application
+- Type in the productID and the new price.
+- Press the 'update' button
+- This will console log the updated record.

 ## Available Scripts